 The Idea

-The concept is simple: when your alarm goes off, you can't just tap a button to snooze.
+The concept is simple: when your alarm goes off, you cannot just tap a button to snooze.
 You have to complete a challenge first.
 Solve a math problem.
 Shake your phone 30 times.
 Scan a barcode in your kitchen.
-By the time you've completed the challenge, you're awake.
+By the time you have completed the challenge, you are awake.

 Why Swift and SwiftUI